More loved ones are going to die from coronavirus, warns British PM Johnson

 FOUR WEEKS BEHIND ITALY

-The number of confirmed cases of coronavirus across the United Kingdom rose 29 per cent percent to 590 over the past 24 hours.
-Ten people with coronavirus have died in the UK.
+The number of confirmed cases of the COVID-19 illness across the United Kingdom rose 29 per cent to 590 over the past 24 hours.
+Ten people with the coronavirus have died in the UK.

 READ: Junior UK health minister tests positive for COVID-19